purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 [Rockin' Baja Lobster Cantina][rockin] Very fun, upbeat place.
 Might be kind of loud, depending on which room you are in.
 PurpleDiane had a fun time there.

 ### Places to drive/Lyft to

+[Eclipse Chocolate][eclipse] In South Park.
+Delicious food and lots of chocolate options.
+PurpleDiane says *Super Yum!
+If you love chocolate, you'll love this place!* (Thanks to @hayleydenb for the reminder, I don't know how I forgot to add it.)

 Best Chinese food is in the Kearney Mesa area.
 PurpleDiane recommends the first 3 places for dinner or Dim Sum (lunch only):